srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/191.png?raw=true) </br>

-* Input A and output Y are on the horizontal and vertical tracks as shown in figure.
+* Input A and output Y are on the horizontal and vertical tracks as shown in the figure.
 This ensures that the route can reach that port for X and Y directions.

 ![Image](https://github.com/srsapireddy/Images/blob/main/192.png?raw=true) </br>

-### Convert magic layout to std cell LEF
+### Convert the magic layout to std cell LEF
 * The width of the standard cell should be in the odd multiples of the X-pitch.
 * Port information is required only when we need to extract the LEF file.
 When we extract the LEF file, these ports are defined as pins of the macro.
 * Converting labels to ports:

 ![Image](https://github.com/srsapireddy/Images/blob/main/193.png?raw=true) </br>

-* How does the tool know A is input and Y is an output port?
+* How does the tool know A is the input and Y is the output port?
 * We use port class and port use attributes.
 * Once these parameters are set, we can extract the LEF file from a cell/ macro.
 * Before extracting the LEF, we need to give the cell a custom name.